Infertility Austin, Austin Fertility Center | Austin Fertility and Reproductive Medicine

-The only physician in Austin with Specialty Fellowship training in Vasectomy Reversals and Reproductive Urology
+The only physicians in Austin and Round Rock with Specialty Fellowship training in Male Infertility, Vasectomy Reversals, and Reproductive Urology

 Approximately 20% of cases of infertility are due solely to male factor, and an additional 30-40% of cases involve both male and female factor.